thomaswilder/NEMO_activities/QG_Leith/documentation.md

 Why is QG Leith noisy?
 - Outputting gradients of vorticity and divergence to see which terms contribute to the 'noise'.

+### 18th April
+In 2D Leith spin up at year 50, viscous coefficient shows no sign of noise.

+Try spinning up with QG Leith.
+Maybe there is something strange going on with the change in viscous regime?
+- Running QG Leith for 20 years.

+Does horizontal divergence need `lbc_lnk_multi`?
+Lets try it.

+**recompile IDEAL and IDEAL2**

+No change.
+Noise present in QG Leith.